-The Center for Public Integrity is dedicated to ensuring that all material disseminated by the Center is accurate and reliable.
-If the Center does make a mistake of fact or substance, we will quickly and transparently correct it and explain the correction.
+The Center for Public Integrity is dedicated to ensuring that all material disseminated by Public Integrity is accurate and reliable.
+If Public Integrity does make a mistake of fact or substance, we will quickly and transparently correct it and explain the correction.
 Minor errors of spelling or punctuation will be corrected on the site without notice.

-If you believe you have found an inaccuracy in a Center publication, let us know.
+If you believe you have found an inaccuracy in a Public Integrity publication, let us know.

 Posted March 11, 2018, 9:58 a.m.: The story “Transgenderpolitical candidates are increasingly common.
 The money backing them is not” reported an incorrect title for Nicole Elias.
 She is a professor of public management at the City University of New York.

 Posted, Oct.
 26, 2018, 8:20 p.m.: The story “How cryptocurrency is sneaking into state elections” incorrectly reported that 10 U.S. House candidates had raised at least $889,000 worth of cryptocurrency donations.
 It has been corrected to reflect that federal election records show eight candidates raised at least $550,000.